 Okay, it was quite clear that she didn’t like me, and people seemed to be revolving around them… she liked everyone else!
 So, with this, it was time for bed.

 The Next Day

 The evening rolled around; yes, it was that quick!
-We head on over to the steakhouse in the resort, which regretfully the service was no better, and the only difference to the cuisine was the steak; starter, desert, and sides were all the same as everywhere else… Standard!
+We head on over to the steakhouse in the resort, where regretfully the service was no better, and the only difference to the cuisine was the steak; the starter, dessert, and sides were all the same as everywhere else… Standard!

 This day wasn’t nearly as exciting.
-We went for a quiet drink in the bar and head on up to bed preparing for our departure in the morning!
+We went for a quiet drink in the bar and headed on up to bed preparing for our departure in the morning!